-In this blog, we explain the search engine, website and business benefits of having and using shorter URLs.
+In this blog, we explain the search engine, website, and business benefits of having and using shorter URLs.

-Optimising the length of your website’s URLs is a marketing practice your business should consider.
+Optimizing the length of your website’s URLs is a marketing practice your business should consider.
 Not only do shorter URLs rank better in search results, but they are also far easier for users to type out and thus improve the user experience.

 Google wants a search engine-friendly URL

 All of your website’s URLs should be easy for Google – and other search engines – to find, read and understand.

 Many websites employ bad practices and have extremely long and overly complex URLs with unnecessary parameters.
 These URLs not only make these websites look disorganized, but they also make it difficult for Google to crawl each web page, resulting in worse search rankings.